JohnArcher/vscode-hollywood-mal/README.md

 ## Features

-First of all you can use the great inbuilt editing features of Visual Studio Code like Multi-Cursor, easy code editing (like line cloning, deletion, and swapping), bracket matching and so forth.
+First of all you can use the great inbuilt editing features of Visual Studio Code like quick file navigation including fuzzy search (press `Ctrl + P`), Multi-Cursor, easy code editing (like line cloning, deletion, and swapping), project/workspace support, bracket matching and so forth.
 Please consult the [Visual Studio Code documentation](https://code.visualstudio.com/docs) for more infos.

 Additionally this extension supports: